The Kosmosis Approach to Crypto Rug Pull Detection: The Kosmosis Approach to Incremental Knowledge Graph Construction

 \subsubsection{Blockchain Entity Resolution}

 The blockchain entity resolution module is responsible for resolving \aclp{ba} to either new entities or existing ones in the \ac{kg}, by using the extracted information from preceding steps.
-It begins with mapping the result data from the preceding steps into the \ac{rdf} format, adhering to the ontology defined by the knowledge graph.
-This ensures that the data is structured in a way that is compatible with the knowledge graph's existing schema, facilitating seamless integration.
+It begins with mapping the result data from the preceding steps into the \ac{rdf} format, adhering to the ontology defined by the \ac{kg}.
+This ensures that the data is structured in a way that is compatible with the \ac{kg}'s existing schema.

-Following the mapping to \ac{rdf}, the next phase involves fusing this \ac{rdf} data with the knowledge graph.
+Following the mapping to \ac{rdf}, the next phase involves fusing this \ac{rdf} data with the \ac{kg}.
 This is accomplished through a two-step process.
 Initially, a subgraph that is relevant to the processed data is loaded into the system.
-This step, commonly referred to as ``blocking,'' narrows down the scope of the resolution process to the most relevant segments of the knowledge graph, thereby enhancing efficiency in the entity resolution process.
+This step, commonly referred to as ``blocking,'' narrows down the scope of the resolution process to the most relevant segments of the \ac{kg}, thereby enhancing the entity resolution process.

-Subsequently, the system proceeds to match the newly processed data with the corresponding entities within the knowledge graph.
+Subsequently, the system proceeds to match the newly processed data with the corresponding entities within the \ac{kg}.
 This matching process is crucial for identifying where the new data fits within the existing structure and for ensuring that it is integrated in a meaningful way.
 In certain cases, the fusion process may also involve the clustering of entities.
 This is particularly relevant for blockchain data, where unique characteristics of the data can be leveraged to enhance the integration process.

 For instance, when dealing with blockchains that utilize an account-based accounting model, address clustering heuristics can be employed to further refine the fusion process.
 One such heuristic is the deposit address reuse, as proposed by \citeauthor{victor2020} \cite{victor2020}.
-Kosmosis capitalizes on the deposit address reuse pattern for blockchain data from Ethereum to resolve entities more effectively.
+Kosmosis uses deposit address reuse for blockchain data from Ethereum to resolve entities more effectively.